mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-5-25-why-django.md

 When you Google Django-related questions, the official documentation is usually at the top of the results list.
 This is quite unique to Django.
 In fact, the documentation is so good that by actually reading it, a novice programmer can learn new things not only about Django but about web development in general.

 ### Django's Included Batteries Are Powerful and Flexible
-60-90% of what we do on a regular basis uses built-in Django tools: the admin panel, manage.py commands, Django ORM, email, and so on.
+60-90% of what we do on a regular basis uses built-in Django tools: the admin panel, manage.py commands, Django ORM, database migrations, templates, email, and so on.
 When we need something that Django doesn't offer, there's often a library that does what we want.
 Still, Django is almost always flexible enough that we can create our own custom solution if needed.

 ### Django and Python Communities Are Mature
 Python and Django communities have been lead by great people for decades.
 The leadership has been strong, sensible, and fun and these qualities are the reason why there are so many self-organized Python and Django communities around the world.
 The communities produce a huge amount of high-quality learning materials and yet they are very welcoming to newcomers and beginners.